alyssarosenzweig/hw/README.md

 ## `editor`
 When a new (text-only) document is created or a note taking session starts, an editor of the user's choice pops up.
 Disclaimer: if this field is set to emacs, `hw` may spontaneously combust.

+## `phantomjs`
+Path to the phantomjs binary, if it exists.
+Try `which phantomjs` at the shell and use that if you're unsure.

 ## `useGit`
 A simple boolean value of whether hw should use git.
 The answer is true, by the way ;)